The strike process

 • With 1 to 4 strikes, you will receive an email informing you about not meeting the service standards – there are no consequences.

-• With 5 strikes , your shop will be temporarily closed, and we will ask you to complete an improvement plan.
+• With 5 strikes, your shop will be temporarily closed, and we will ask you to complete an improvement plan.
 Please note: if you do not submit the improvement plan within 3 weeks, your shop will be permanently closed.
 Based on the improvement plan, we will work together to see how you can improve your performance.
 Is there a chance of success?
 Then we will reopen your shop, and you can sell via bol again.
 You will automatically receive an email about this.
 The improvement plan will be made available on your personal 'Performance' page in your seller account.

 Partners who perform well in the long term will not immediately receive a strike if they perform slightly below standard for one week.
-If you score between 90% and 93% on the 'Items on time' service standard and perform well in the long term, no strike will be issued.
+Whether you're a well-performing partner depends on how you perform on the points below.
+We measure your performance over a longer period (22 weeks).
+The service standards we look at are:

 • Items on time